 Gold prices under pressure

-There’s one factor that’s having a huge impact on gold price dynamics right now.
-It’s the expectation of a Fed rate hike.
+The expectation of the Fed rate hike is an important factor that is having a huge impact on gold price dynamics right now.
 The Fed has a dual mandate of maximum employment and stable prices, or 2% PCE (personal consumption expenditure).
-Any factor that seems to contribute favorably to that mandate fuels a sell rally in gold and vice versa.
+Any factor that seems to contribute favorably to that mandate fuels a sell rally in gold, and vice versa.

 A rate hike would be negative for gold prices (GLD) and gold stocks, including Goldcorp (GG), Yamana Gold (AUY), and Agnico Eagle Mines (AEM).
 AEM forms 5.0% of the VanEck Vectors Gold Miners ETF (GDX).